-Copper mineralization was first discovered in the region in the 1960's and led to extensive drill programs across the Santa Cruz Project area.
-Exploration programs by several companies and joint ventures included diamond drilling and several geophysical surveys between the 1960's through the 1990's.
-IE completed an updated mineral resource estimate on December 31, 2022 entitled "Mineral Resource Estimate Update and S-K 1300 Technical Report Summary for the Santa Cruz, Texaco, and East Ridge Deposits, Arizona, USA."
+Copper mineralization was first discovered in the region in the 1960s and led to extensive drill programs across the Santa Cruz Project area.
+Exploration programs by several companies and joint ventures included diamond drilling and several geophysical surveys between the 1960s through the 1990s.
+IE completed an updated mineral resource estimate with effective date December 31, 2022 entitled "Mineral Resource Estimate Update and NI 43-101 Technical Report for the Santa Cruz, Texaco, and East Ridge Deposits, Arizona, USA."